ess-dmsc-dram/documents/mantid/instrument-discussions/bifrost.md

 - 5000 pixels -> no performance issue with current implementation

-## Sample alignment / Calibration
+## Calibration and sample alignment

 - Group all pixels (3 tubes, or just central) hit by same analyzer
 - Plot I(\lambda, A3) -> sample alignment
-- might be possible to do this offline, if done in short intervals (few minutes)
+- might be possible to do this "offline", if done in short intervals (few minutes) and provided that it is automizable
 - white beam, close slits until bragg peak goes darker (reduce background), should be automatizable
   - using attenuation to reduce flux
 - vanadium runs -> normalization file (monthly basis)
 - detector safety system: bragg peak too strong -> detector will ramp down voltage -> disables detector
-  - mask detectors
+  - mask detectors (automatically)
   - notify user in NICOS?

-- worst case 1e6 counts/s, mostly 10x
-  - might actually be 1e7 before calibration in early hot commissioning (might use attenuator)

-- will look into what is needed as toolbox for alignment and calibration
+- Rasmus will look into what is needed as toolbox for alignment and calibration
 - Spurions
   - need masking
-  - masking in (Q,\omega)? (at least compare there?) -> get detector space / time bins
+  - masking in (Q,\omega), does Mantid support that?
+Need to at least compare there -> get detector space / time bins for masking from (Q,\omega)
+- normalization for detectors and for analysis (actually combined)